casson-projects-2020/untainted-heart/description.md

 this ones known by several names but mostly [howlers](howlers.md), the remainder of what radiation can do to men or animals outside the cities.
 Nobody have ever found this machine so far.<br/>

-> ... using the scope, you see a group of howlers running - unusual, but not unseen.
+> ... with the scope, you see a group of howlers sprinting - unusual, but not unseen.
 You start changing the course to
 > avoid them... and then you see <span data-gender="immune-poss">`her`</span>.<br/>
 > A <span data-gender="immune-gender">`woman`</span>.
-Running.<br/>
+Running off.<br/>
 > <span data-gender="immune-pron">`She`</span> is the cause of the howlers' frenzy.
 Then something almost like pain, a
 > dark malaise-like feeling
 > washes through you, starting in your head and falling through your shoulders like a burden: